Sharath15eUR/Sriram/networking training/module 3 and 4/readme.md

 3)  Configure static IP addresses, modify MAC addresses, and verify network connectivity using ping and ifconfig commands.

-4) Troubleshoot Ethernet Communication with ping and traceroute using Cisco Packet Tracer:
+4) Troubleshoot Ethernet Communication with ping and traceroute using Cisco Packet Tracer

 5) Create a simple LAN setup with two Linux machines connected via a switch.